mcci-catena/Catena4430_Sensor/README.md

 - Three additional lights (red, green, and blue).

 - A JST XH-4 receptacle (in older units, a screw terminal) with four posts: two I/O signals, power, and ground.
 The power at the interconnect can be turned on and off under software control.

+## Integration with Catena 4610

+The Catena 4610 has the following features.

+- LoRaWAN-compatible radio and software

+- Bosch BME280 temperature/humidity/pressure sensor

+- Silicon Labs Si1133 ambient light sensor

 ## Installing and Building